 4. Use an Abrasive Scrub or Steel Wool

 If your blade is too rusty, you will need more abrasion than the baking soda itself.
 In that case, use either steel wool or an abrasive scrub.
-Be careful, though.
-If you scrub too much, it can scratch your blade, resulting in a ruined finish.
+Be careful, if you scrub too much, it can scratch your blade resulting in a ruined finish.

 5. Wipe it Clean

 After scrubbing the knife, you can now clean off the excess baking powder using a piece of cloth.
 If you are not satisfied yet with how it looks, you can repeat the process.
 You can also use mineral oil on the blade to keep it protected from rust.

 You may also check the link below to see how to remove rust with baking soda.

 Once again, how does baking soda remove rust from knives?
 The answer lies in the acid-base reaction and its abrasive nature.

 Isn’t it so easy?
 What’s more, you don’t need to buy anything else.
 Since baking soda is a household product commonly found in the kitchen, you can save money too.
 So, if you find your knife suddenly developing rust, don’t throw it right away.